 Real Estate Headshots: The DO List

-Do wear appropriate clothing.
 It is important that you look comfortable in your photo.
 As mentioned earlier, people may quickly dismiss your professionalism if your real estate photo is overly awkward or dorky.
 Avoid wearing a suit that doesn’t fit properly, or that you look uncomfortable in.
-Also make sure you wear something with sleeves.
+Also, make sure you wear something with sleeves.
 Many headshots when cropped may make you look naked due to the cut of your dress or top.
 That’s likely not the look you’re going for.

 Real Estate Headshots: The DON’T List

-Don’t use props.
 Props are very cheesy.
-Holding a “sold” sign, a mobile phone or some house keys in your headshot looks comedic, rather than professional.
+Holding a “sold” sign, mobile phone or some house keys in your headshot looks comedic, rather than professional.
 Gimmicks won’t make people take you seriously, and these photos also generally don’t crop well.

-Don’t include anyone else.
 In most cases, avoid using a photo with your wife, children or pets.
-This won’t crop well, and will raise more questions than it will answer.
+This won’t crop well and will raise more questions than it will answer.
 Even though you might really love your family, and want to convey that part of your personality, it can also communicate that you mix your professional and private life, which can be disconcerting for prospects.
-Unless you have a small family-owned real estate business and all of you work there as a team, it’s too great a risk to include them in your headshot.
+Unless you have a small family-owned real estate business and all of your work there as a team, it’s too great a risk to include them in your headshot.
 Keep it simple and relevant and just include yourself.

 Example of a good real estate agent headshot